ayrna/orca-python/README.md

 ## Running an Experiment

-As viewed in [Installation Testing](#installation-testing), running an experiment is as simple as executing Config.py with the python interpreter, and tell what configuration file to use for this expetiment, resulting in the next command:
+As viewed in [Installation Testing](#installation-testing), running an experiment is as simple as executing Config.py with the python interpreter, and tell what configuration file to use for this experiment, resulting in the next command:

   `$ python config.py with experiment_file.json`

-Running an experiment this way has two problems though, one of them being an excesive verbosity from Sacred's python module, while the other consists in the non-reproducibility of the experiments results, due to the lack of a fixed seed.
+Running an experiment this way has two problems though, one of them being an excessive verbosity from Sacred's python module, while the other consists of the non-reproducibility of the results of the experiment, due to the lack of a fixed seed.

 Both problems can be easily fixed.
 The seed can be specified after "with" in the command: